What opportunity? Nordic equality fails to infiltrate corporate club

 Such a situation may seem hard to grasp in a region that gave women the vote in the early 1900s, rolled out gender quotas in politics in the 1970s and legalized shared parental leave in order to see fathers out pushing prams as often as mothers.

-Some senior executives say it’s partly down to the fact that Nordic industry is still skewed toward male-dominated sectors such as oil, mining and manufacturing, where women have long struggled to make headway.
+Some senior executives say it’s partly down to the fact that Nordic industry is still skewed towards male-dominated sectors such as oil, mining and manufacturing, where women have long struggled to make headway.

 Others suggest it’s because parental leave legislation does not insist that fathers take as much leave as mothers.